 Welcome!

 This is David Wetterau's blog.
-I live in New York City and work as a Software Engineer at Airtable.
-In my time at Airtable, I've worked on new user-facing product features, new product verticals, and on all-sorts-of AI things.
-For many years, I worked at Dropbox primarily on the distributed systems that store and sync files and folders for millions of users.
+I live in New York City and work as a Software Engineer at Cursor.
+I previously worked at Airtable on new user-facing product features, new product verticals, and on all-sorts-of AI things.
+For many years before that, I worked at Dropbox on the distributed systems that store and sync files and folders for millions of users.

 Posts